Skip to main content

 An icon of a hand holding a coin with a graduation cap in the background

 Many upcoming high school grads don’t consider attending college for one major reason – money.
-The cost of a higher education in on the rise and continues to grow.
+The cost of higher education is on the rise and continues to grow.
 Tuition and fees vary because of a variety of factors.
 Is the college not for profit or for profit?
 Is the college public or private?
 What about in-state vs out-of-state tuition?
 No matter what college you might want to attend, it will cost you financially, physically, and emotionally.

 Scholarships come with many benefits.
 Winning a scholarship can be the determining factor on whether you can afford to attend college or not.
 Why should you apply for a scholarship?
 Here are four benefits that scholarships can have for you.

-• Scholarships can free up your time.
 Many college students work at least a part-time job while in college to help cover some of the costs.
 Students that are awarded scholarships won’t have to work as many hours to pay for their education since some of that cost is covered by their scholarships.
 This free time can allow for more gatherings with friends, valuable study sessions, or a combination of both.

 This all sounds great on paper, but what is the reality of winning a scholarship?
 Scholarships are granted under a variety of situations.
 Some are based on former and current grades.
 They can be based on major, field of study, or interest.
 Scholarships can be based on ethnicity or social impact.
 Just because you apply for a scholarship, that doesn’t mean you’ll automatically win.
-Read the requirements closely and submit your best work to give yourself a great chance to win.
+Read the requirements closely and submit your best work to give yourself a great chance of winning.

 No matter your financial situation, we’re here to help.
-If college is on your mind but you haven’t found any luck with scholarships, Alltru can help walk you through applying for a personal loan.
+If college is on your mind but you haven’t found any luck with scholarships, Alltru can help walk you through applying for a Personal Loan.

 Good luck!